MuNuChapterHKN/GitMasterclass/source/FAQ/Part4.md

 What is the capital of Italy?

 ### FAQ071
+In computer science, what does the acronym "URL" stand for?

 ### FAQ072
+Name the four fundamental forces in physics.

 ### FAQ073
+What is the purpose of a firewall in computer security?

 ### FAQ074
+Which programming language is often used for data analysis and machine learning?

 ### FAQ075
+What is the speed of light in a vacuum?

 ### FAQ076
+Define the term "cloud computing."

 ### FAQ077
+What is the primary function of an accelerometer in electronic devices?

 ### FAQ078
+Name two famous inventors from the field of electronics.

 ### FAQ079
+What is the difference between RAM and ROM in computer memory?

 ### FAQ080
+Who is credited with the discovery of penicillin?